Production multitenancy

 python 39_sandbox_scoped_credentials.py

-Runs an agent inside a sandbox container with credentials provided by the Sealed Identity layer, calls a third-party API, and confirms the credential bytes are unreachable from the worker host.
-The _smoke_test_credential_leak block verifies the scrub.
+Exercises the Sealed runtime-injection path: it runs an agent inside a sandbox container with credentials provided by the Sealed Identity layer, calls a third-party API, and the _smoke_test_credential_leak block asserts the credential bytes are unreachable from the worker host.
+This is the experimental runtime-enforcement path, not the default worker path — it demonstrates the designed injection/scrub behaviour that is still maturing toward the default.

 Agent governance (approval flow and audit)